 At Business in the Community, we encourage early and comprehensive reporting as a positive move towards greater equality for women in the workplace.
 Embracing transparency could enable employers to enhance their corporate reputation, increase their staff’s engagement and attract new talent.
 Our research shows that employees want to know about the gender pay gap in their organisation, how it can be explained and what employers are doing to close it.

-By now most of us have heard of the Gender Pay Gap – the difference between women’s and men’s average earnings.
-The media is reporting on it daily, but the Gender Pay Gap remains a complex and confusing concept.
-To help you tell facts from fiction, we have busted the three biggest myths around the Gender Pay Gap.
+The gender pay gap is a measure of the difference between men’s and women’s average earnings across an organisation.
+The media reporting on the gender pay gap is almost daily, but the gender pay gap remains a complex and confusing concept.
+To help you tell facts from fiction, we have busted the three biggest myths around the gender pay gap.

 Myth #1: The Gender Pay Gap is the same as equal pay.